piratesephiroth/pyxel2tiled/README.md

 # pyxel2tiled
-Convert xml tilemaps exported by Pyxel Edit to Tiled tmx.
+Converts xml tilemaps exported by Pyxel Edit to Tiled tmx.

 It expects a png tileset with the same name as the xml tilemap.